qmk/qmk_firmware/tmk_core/doc/build.md

 - <https://github.com/tmk/tmk_keyboard>

-If you are familiar with `git` tools you are recommended to use it but you can also download zip archive from:
+If you are familiar with [`git`][git] tools you are recommended to use it but you can also download zip archive from:

 - <https://github.com/tmk/tmk_keyboard/archive/master.zip>